Rio Tinto wins fight against Ivanhoe poison pill

-Anglo-Australian miner Rio Tinto, which owns 49 percent of Ivanhoe, has long been expected to bid for the company, coveting its majority stake in the massive Oyu Tolgoi copper and gold project in Mongolia.
+Anglo-Australian Rio Tinto (RIO.L), which owns 49 percent of Ivanhoe, has long been expected to bid for the company, coveting its majority stake in the massive Oyu Tolgoi copper and gold project in Mongolia.

-The arbitrator ruled a poison pill takeover defense put in place by Ivanhoe does not apply to Rio Tinto, leaving the Vancouver-based firm vulnerable to Rio's advances and pushing its shares down roughly 20 percent in both Toronto and New York on Tuesday afternoon.
+The arbitrator ruled a "poison pill" takeover defence put up by Ivanhoe does not apply to Rio Tinto, leaving the Vancouver-based firm vulnerable to Rio's advances.

-Ivanhoe shares fell C$4.20 to C$17.08 on the Toronto Stock Exchange, while its New York-listed shares fell $4.15 to $16.55, as analysts weighed in that the ruling gives Rio the ability to execute a creeping takeover of Ivanhoe.

-The ruling prompted TD Securities to slash its price target on Ivanhoe shares to C$18.50 from C$31, as it factored out the takeover premium previously built into its calculation.

-Rio said it reserved the right to increase its holding to a majority position from January 19, when an agreement limiting its stake expires, but added it currently had no intention of making a full takeover bid for Ivanhoe's shares.

-"Rio Tinto reserves the right to change its intention in the future," the miner said in a statement.

-Investors said the ruling effectively leaves Rio Tinto in control of Ivanhoe and means it will not need to rush a bid.
-It also spoils the chances of Ivanhoe's founder, billionaire Robert Friedland, of being able to set up a bidding war.
+Investors said the ruling effectively leaves Rio Tinto in control of Ivanhoe, and means Rio will not need to rush a bid for the company.
+It also spoils the chances of Ivanhoe's founder, billionaire Robert Friedland, of being able to set up a bidding war for the company.

-Ivanhoe shareholders were hoping that Friedland, who in the 1990s extracted a fortune from Inco for the Voisey's Bay nickel deposit in Eastern Canada, could replicate that success and force Rio into paying a huge premium for control of the company and the Oyu Tolgoi deposit.

 "The game's played out already," said Tim Schroeders, a portfolio manager at Pengana Capital, which owns Rio shares.